KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Fourth, we must identify the most relevant data within our database for the species and environmental condition that we want to model.
 For each experimental measurement that we need to constrain a model, we must search our database for data observed for similar biology (e.g., metabolites, RNA, proteins, and interactions), genotypes (e.g., species, strain, and genetic variants), and environmental conditions (e.g., temperature, pH, growth media); calculate the relevance of each experimental observation; and calculate the consensus of the relevant observations, weighted by their relevance.

 Fifth, we should organize these consensus experimental values and their provenance (experimental evidence and the method used to calculate the consensus value) into a single dataset.
 Pathway/genome databases (PGDB) can be used to organize this information because PGDBs are well-suited to representing relationships among experimental data about a single species.
 We have developed the ``WholeCellKB`` PGDB to organize the data needed for WC modeling.
+WholeCellKB provides users three interfaces to deposit experimental data for WC models, extensive functionality for validating this data, a web-based user interface to search and browse this data, and a JSON web service to programmatically retrieve data for model construction.

 .. _wc_methods_model_design:

 Model design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second step of WC modeling is to use the data aggregated in the first step to design models, including each species and interaction (Figure :numref:`fig_workflow`\ b).
+The second step of WC modeling is to use the data aggregated in the first step to design models, including each species and interaction (:numref:`fig_workflow`\ b).
 To represent the details of well-characterized pathways, as well as coarsely represent poorly-characterized pathways, WC models should be built by partitioning cells into pathways, modeling each pathway using the most appropriate mathematical representation, and combining pathway submodels into composite, multi-algorithmic models.

 To capture the large number of possible cellular phenotypes, WC models should also capture the combinatorial complexity of cellular biochemistry.
 For example, WC models should represent the combinatorial number of RNA transcripts that can be produced from the interactions of transcription, RNA editing, RNA folding, and RNA degradation; WC models should represent the combinatorial number of possible interactions among the subunits of protein complexes; and the combinatorial number of phosphorylation states of each protein complex.